 There's a tree in front of the basket that can hinder the approach from the right side, and a ditch behind and left of the basket.
 A missed birdie putt will likely roll down into the ditch and leave you with a 20 foot tester to save par.

-After putting out, it's a quick walk to the fifth tees and another short uphill birdie chance awaits.
+After putting out, it's a quick walk to the sixth tees and another short uphill birdie chance awaits.